How to Create a Visually Dazzling Annual Report

 Make sure your annual report reflects your brand

 Easily bring your logo and colors along for the ride with Adobe Express' premium features.
 Using a customized theme in Spark, you can easily apply branded surfaces and create a consistent look and feel that will serve as a seamless and recurring reminder of your brand and cause.
 Customize your themes in your brand manager and then simply apply a branded theme to your Page with one click.
-Learn more about creating branded content with Spark.
+Learn more about creating branded content with Adobe Express.

 Other Adobe Express tricks to Know